 Back to Blog

-As the article notes, the location of your gym can make or break your business as a gym owner.
-Two years on the landscape of the industry is much different.
-Digital fitness has changed the way people work out and many fitness businesses and fitness franchises have suffered losses and closures.
+Understanding how to find the best location for a gym can make or break your business as a gym owner.
+Digital fitness has completely changed the way people work out and many fitness businesses and fitness franchises have been forced to adapt to survive.
+If you want to set up a sustainable fitness business, then finding the right location is key.

 If you are thinking about opening a gym business this year, your location is still one of the factors that will determine your success.
-In this article we will go through why your location is important, the factors to consider before choosing a location and some ideas for the best locations to open a gym.
+In this article, we’ll go through why your location is important, the factors to consider before choosing a location, and some ideas for the best locations to open a gym.

 Skip ahead to:

-The most expensive commercial rents are usually located on the main street in cities and towns across the world.
-The reason for this is simple – main streets have the most footfall and so these locations will get the most eyes.
-And while you may not be able to set up your fitness business on the main street, you need a place where you will be noticed by the right type of people.
+The most expensive commercial rents are usually located on the main street in cities and towns.
+If money is an issue, you may not be able to set up your fitness business on the main street, but you can certainly use it as your focal point in your property search.

-• The facility needs to be within a convenient distance for your target market
+• The facility needs to be within a convenient distance of your target market

-• It will dictate what you charge for your membership – if the location is in an affluent area you will be able to charge more and vice versa.
+• It will dictate what you charge for your membership: if the location is in an affluent area you will be able to charge more.

 • The location will affect how much you invest in your business.
 A more prominent location will cost more.
 Or a completely bare location will need significant investment in terms of renovations and fitness equipment.